Planning and Enforcement Privacy Notice

-We display limited information about Planning Enforcements, in the form of a PDF Enforcement Register, this will only state when a formal Enforcement Notice has been issued on land/property.
+We display limited information about Planning Enforcements, in the form of an Enforcement Register, this will only state when a formal Enforcement Notice has been issued on land/property.

 Information from you will be retained until it is no longer needed and/or until the retention period has been reached.
 The Retention Schedule is available on our Privacy Notice webpage.